What Is the Loan Underwriting Process?

 Step 4: Acknowledging Underwriter’s Follow-Up Requests

-It might feels infuriating when a lender come back for more documentation especially after you’ve done everything already.
+It might feel infuriating when a lender comes back for more documentation especially after you’ve done everything already.
 Remember, a follow-up request from the lender isn’t unusual, and doesn’t mean that you’re getting denied on the loan!
-Be confident and attentive whenever a follow up request is made.
+Be confident and attentive whenever a follow-up request is made.

 Step 5: Obtain Final Loan Offers

 Again, based on your lender and the loan product, you might get funding in days or could be hanging in for a few weeks or even months.
 After you’ve quickly done with the application process and have the essential documents ready, you’ll know the financing options available and choose from them.
 Its time to decide which loan option works best for you, and that initiates the small business loan underwriting process.